microsoft/TypeScript-Website/packages/tsconfig-reference/copy/en/options/noResolve.md

 ---
 display: "No Resolve"
+oneline: "Skip ahead-of-time checking for import and <reference files"
 ---

 By default, TypeScript will examine the initial set of files for `import` and `<reference` directives and add these resolved files to your program.